alien4cloud/alien4cloud.github.io/documentation/1.1.0/about.markdown

 * Dynamic, multi-cloud provider applications

+{% warning %}
+_Note: TOSCA Simple profile is a working draft and is not released yet to public.
+Current Alien 4 Cloud version is using a Alien 4 Cloud's specific DSL that is really close to the latest TOSCA Simple Profile in YAML TC work._
+{% endwarning %}

 # Open-Source
 We decided to build Alien4Cloud and give it to the community in order to allow  Application Requirements modelling in a TOSCA format, in a collaborative way, between all participants involved in Application Infrastructure Requirements definition.